nicklewis-16/ken_french_portfolios/README.md

 - Jupyter notebook touring cleaned data and analysis performed in code.
 Like a HW guide
 - Replication: series tables figures for project with proper unit testing threshold
   - reproduce as well with updated numbers.
-- Extension: perform your own smmary statistics/ charts that provide ample understanding of underlying data.
+- Extension: perform your own summary statistics/ charts that provide ample understanding of underlying data.
 Tables/ figures typeset on LaTex with captions that describe/ motivate them.
 Description/ takeaways
 - Separate files for cleaning data to tidy format - load_x files
 - Automatic generation?
 PyDoIt.
 Unit tests well constructed/ motivated/ have purpose?
 - GitHub Repo clear of any copyright material?
 No raw data in repo.
 Free of any API secrets?
 Use .env